Vaginal Yeast Infections

 - After using the toilet, wipe from front to back to avoid spreading yeast or bacteria from your anus to the vagina or urinary tract.

-- Avoid tight-fitting clothing, such as panty hose and tight jeans.
-These may increase body heat and moisture in your genital area.
+- Avoid tight-fitting clothing, such as tight jeans.
+These may increase body heat and moisture.

 - Change pads or tampons often.

 - Don't douche, use deodorant tampons, or use sprays, powders, or perfumes in your vagina or on your vulva.
 These items can change the normal balance of organisms in your vagina.

 The symptoms of vaginal yeast infection include:

 - Itching in the vagina or vulva.

 - Thick, clumpy, white vaginal discharge.
 It has no odor.
 It looks a little like cottage cheese.

 - Pain while urinating.
 This occurs when urine touches irritated skin.